freeCodeCamp/guide/src/pages/javascript/timing-events/index.md

 #### More Information:
 <!-- Please add any articles you think might be helpful to read before writing the article -->

+JavaScript code is usually executed synchronously.
+We have some native functions called timers which allow us to delay instructions.
+These are the four timer types:

+* `setTimeout()`
+⋅⋅+ The most commonly used timer if you wish to delay and call a function once is the `setTimeout()`

+* `setInterval()`
+⋅⋅+ To set a delay for a function that should be repeated more than once, use the `setInterval()`.
+This is ideal for animations.

+* `setImmediate()`
+⋅⋅+ To setup a method to execute heavy operations, use the `setImmediate()`

+* `requestAnimationFrame()`
+⋅⋅+ To setup a metod that instructs the browser to perform an animation and also repaint the window for the next animation frame, use the `requestAnimationFrame()`.